aniketmaurya/fastserve-ai/README.md

 # FastServe

-Machine Learning Serving focused on LLMs with simplicity as the top priority.
+Machine Learning Serving focused on GenAI & LLMs with simplicity as the top priority.

 ## Installation